-During the first few years of investing, I learned some of the basics.
-The first is mutual funds are a collection of investments in multiple companies to reduce the risk of any single company going out of business.
+During my first few years of investing, I learned some of the basics.
+The first is mutual funds are a collection of investments in multiple institutions to reduce the risk of any single institution going out of business.
 Remember Enron and WorldCom?
 While mutual funds are mathematically guaranteed to never have the best performance, they are also mathematically guaranteed to never have the worst performance.
-Mutual funds hold stocks, bonds, cash and / or alternative investments in order to meet their investment objective and seek to provide the market return of their investment objective.
+Mutual funds hold stocks, bonds, cash and / or alternative investments in order to meet their investment objective and seek to provide the market return of their objective.
 For example, an S&P 500 mutual fund seeks to track the performance of the top 500 companies by net worth (i.e. market capitalization).
-When the news talks about the stock market going up or down, they are usually referring to the S&P 500.
+When the news talks about the stock market going up or down, they are commonly referring to the S&P 500.

 The next thing I learned about is asset allocation.
-Asset allocation is the percentage of stocks / bonds / cash etc. that you hold in your portfolio.
-The most important decision you can make that affects the outcome of your investment strategy is your asset allocation.
-A 100% stock portfolio provides the highest returns over time, however it has the possibility to lose the most amount of money.
-A 100% bond portfolio in short-term bonds provides the least probability of losing money and typically provides the lowest return.
-A mixture of stocks and bonds provides the investor the capability to rebalance when your portfolio's actual asset allocation deviates from your target asset allocation.
+Asset allocation is the percentage of stocks / bonds / cash that you hold in your portfolio.
+The most important decision you can make that affects the outcome of your investment strategy is to determine your target asset allocation.
+A 100% stock portfolio usually provides the highest returns over time; however, it has the possibility to lose the most amount of money.
+A 100% cash portfolio typically provides the highest safety for your money in exchange for the lowest returns over time.
+A mixture of stocks and bonds provides the investor the capability of rebalancing when your portfolio's actual asset allocation deviates from your target asset allocation.
 A 60% stock / 40% bond portfolio is a very popular asset allocation for getting good returns with lower volatility / risk.
 Asset allocation is often visualized as a pie chart.

 Let's say you invest $1,000 each in stocks and bonds.
 After a year, your stocks are worth $1,100 and your bonds are worth $1,050.
 To rebalance, you take $25 from stocks and invest in more bonds, effectively forcing you to sell high and buy low.
-You can rebalance based on a certain time interval (e.g. on your birthday) or when your asset allocation deviates from your plan by a certain percentage.
+You can rebalance based on a certain time interval (e.g. on your birthday) or when your asset allocation deviates from your plan by a certain percentage (e.g. 3%).
 The optimal rebalancing strategy varies depending on your actual portfolio holdings.
 You can backtest different strategies to see what has worked well in the past.
 Past performance is no guarantee of future returns.

 Later in life, I learned there are better ways to look at asset allocation to create a risk adjusted portfolio to mitigate risk.
-This allows you to get better returns than a 100% stock porfolio with less risk if you choose the right bonds and rebalance at 1% deviation from 60/40.
+This can give you the opportunity to outperform a 100% stock portfolio with less risk if you choose the correct bonds and rebalance at 1% deviation from 60/40.

 In December 1999, I created Portfolio Tracker to track my own portfolio.
-The tracker was private and it allowed me to enter stock symbols and shares.
-Every evening after the markets closed, I would fetch stock quotes off of Yahoo!
-Finance and update my database and send out a text message with my portfolio total and how much it changed that day.
+The tracker was private, and it allowed me to track my portfolio symbols and shares.
+Every evening after the markets closed, my program would fetch stock quotes off Yahoo!
+Finance and update my database and send me a text message with my portfolio total and how much it changed that day.
 I shared the web page with my friends and they were able to track their portfolios too.
 It wasn't until 2014 that Portfolio Toolbox was created.
 In 2020, this web site got a major upgrade when COVID-19 hit and I had some time on my hands to learn responsive web design and Google Charts.
 Portfolio Tracker is now available to the public.

 A major reason for the dot com crash was companies spent $2 trillion worldwide investing in technology companies to prevent the Y2K problem.
 The Y2K problem needed to be fixed because a number of computer programs used two digits to store the year instead of four, and it broke logic of programs when the year rolled over from 1999 to 2000.
 The Y2K problem was largely a non-event however.
 This is mainly due to the fact that $2 trillion was spent on new hardware and software to solve the problem, so what did you expect?
 In the five years following the year 2000 many companies were still depreciating the cost of new hardware in their environments and very little capital was spent on technology as a result.